 You can listen to the video read aloud "The Nutcracker in Harlem" right now!
 It is set in Harlem in the 1920s.
 In the middle of a family Christmas party, Marie receives a nutcracker from her Uncle Cab, which leads to a marvelous dream!

-Use your indyPL Library Card to check out books at any of our locations, or check out e-books and e-audiobooks from home right to your device.
+Use your indyPL Library Card to check out books at any of our locations, or check out e-books and streaming from home right to your device.
 Need help?
-Call or ask a Library staff member at any of our locations or text a librarian at 317-333-6877.
+Contact us by email or by texting 317-333-6877.
+You can also call any branch during regular business hours.
+Check out our locations page for phone numbers and hours.

 Sharing time, space, food, traditions and memories nurture our connections.
 The stories listed here are some favorites that show the countless ways people down the street, across town or across the globe celebrate Christmas.
 Share them with your child to nurture the spirit of peace on earth. #indyplkids IndyPL_CarrieW